Argos, Peloponnese: Classical Argos

 Argos played a minor role in the Corinthian Wars against Sparta, and for a short period of time considered uniting with Corinth to form an expanded Argolid state.
 For a brief period of time, the two poleis combined, but Corinth quickly rebelled against Argive domination, and Argos returned to its traditional boundaries.
 After this, Argos remained an important but politically inconsistent polis in the Peloponnese.
 Although it was counted among the four major Greek cities by Isokrates in 346 BC, alongside Athens, Sparta, and Thebes, this was primarily due to its symbolic status as the legendary birthplace of the Argead dynasty, the royal house of Macedon.
 In reality, Argos was militarily and politically weakened, plagued by internal strife and civic violence throughout the 4th century BC.

-In the 350s BC, Argos joined Messene and Megalopolis in resisting renewed Spartan aggression, particularly during Archidamos III’s campaigns against the anti-Spartan alliance.
+In the 350s BC, Argos joined Messene and Megalopolis in resisting renewed Spartan aggression, particularly during Archidamus III’s campaigns against the anti-Spartan alliance.
 The Argives participated in defending Megalopolis but quickly withdrew after a defeat at Orneai and the arrival of Theban reinforcements, reflecting a broader pattern of military reluctance and limited effectiveness.

 After the Peace of Philocrates in 346 BC, Argos increasingly engaged with Philip II of Macedon.
 While Demosthenes accused Argive leaders of collaborating with Macedon, this relationship appears to have been driven more by strategic concerns than ideological alignment.
 Macedonian sympathizers, including Myrtis, Teledamos, and Mnaseas, held power in the city by 330 BC.
 However, Argos maintained a cautious neutrality during key conflicts, such as the Battle of Chaironeia in 338 BC, where it sent no troops to support either side.

 Despite Argos’s neutral stance, Philip II rewarded the polis in 337 BC with Spartan territory as part of a broader reordering of Peloponnesian borders intended to weaken Sparta and reward its rivals.
 Argos received either the contested region of Thyreatis, the eastern seaboard of Mount Parnon, or both, though the exact territorial allocation remains debated.
 This expansion made Argos one of the largest territorial states in the Peloponnese, controlling an area reaching up to 1,400 km².